|Christine Scalfo, HHC, AADP

-I found myself as sick as before my treatment began, now suffering from fibromyalgia as a result of the Lyme diesease, and
+I found myself as sick as before my treatment began - now suffering from fibromyalgia as a result of the Lyme disease,

-getting better using conventional therapies, I turned to Chinese Medicine.
-Much of my treatment dealt with dietary
+better using conventional therapies, I turned to Chinese Medicine.
+Much of my treatment dealt with dietary therapy.

 I learned about the healing power of food.